We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Changes in estrogen and progesterone levels also influence serotonin levels.
 This is a neurotransmitter that helps regulate your mood, sleep cycle, and appetite.
 Low levels of serotonin are linked to feelings of sadness and irritability, in addition to trouble sleeping and unusual food cravings — all common PMS symptoms.

 Your symptoms should improve when estrogen and progesterone levels rise again.
-This usually happens a few days after you get your period.
+This

 There’s no standard treatment for depression during PMS.
 But several lifestyle changes and a few medications may help relieve your emotional symptoms.